ishswar/katacoda-scenarios/cka-etcd-backup/step1.md

 ## Create cluster using kubeadm

-We will create a single master/node kubernetes cluster using kubeadm
+We will create a single master/node kubernetes cluster using kubeadm (version: 1.19)

 `kubeadm init --pod-network-cidr=10.244.0.0/16`{{execute}}